gtm-templates-knowit-experience/ga4-ecom-to-eec-converter/README.md

 ![Map Item Paramenters to Product Scoped Custom Dimensions or Metrics](https://github.com/gtm-templates-knowit-experience/ga4-ecom-to-eec-converter/blob/main/images/ga4-ecom-item-parameter-mapping.jpg)

 *Item Scoped Parameters for GA4 aren’t available yet.
-Since we don’t know how that will look like when they get available, both Custom Dimensions and Custom Metrics are mapped in the same table.
+Since we don’t know how that will look like when they get available, both Custom Dimensions and Custom Metrics are therefore mapped in the same table.

 ## Google Analytics: Universal Analytics Ecommerce Tag Setup
 The image below shows the GA (UA) Ecommerce Tag Setup, using a Event Tag.